paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 Date: 21.06.2019
 ## Motivation
 - Predicting monthly S&P 500 index returns using historical macroeconomic data and technical indicators
-- Interesting from both academic and practical perspectives
+- Important task from both academic and practical perspectives
 - A task with high noise-to-signal ratio
   - Very few models are able to outperform the simple historical mean return
-- High-dimensional setting with lack of data (number of predictors is comparable to the number of observations) -> Use models that perform well in this setting:
+- High-dimensional setting with lack of data (number of predictors is comparable to the number of observations) -> Use models that perform well in this setting.

+## Models
+The models that perform well in high-dimensional setting:
-  -  Linear models with L1 and L2 regularisations (Lasso, Ridge and Elastic Net).
+  -  Linear models with L1 and L2 regularisations (Ridge, Lasso,  and Elastic Net).
+The models were introduced in Hoerl and Kennard (Technometrics, 1970), Tibshirani (Journal of the Royal Statistical Society, 1996) and
+ Zou and Hastie (Journal of the Royal Statistical Society, 2005).
-  - Random Forest and other tree-based methods ([Breiman, Leo, 2001, Statistical Modeling: The Two Cultures, Statistical Science 16, 199–231.](https://projecteuclid.org/download/pdf_1/euclid.ss/1009213726))
+  - Bagging and Boosting tree-based methods ([Breiman, Leo, 2001, Statistical Modeling: The Two Cultures, Statistical Science 16, 199–231.](https://projecteuclid.org/download/pdf_1/euclid.ss/1009213726))
+  -
 ## Data
-Start with data from [Neely et al. (2014)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1787554):
+Start with the data from [Neely et al. (2014)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1787554):

 - 14 Macro Variables + 14 Technical Indicators
 - 1950 – 2011 = 732 months